Expanded and Legal Appeals Information

 When the department has made an Unemployment Compensation (UC) eligibility determination, both parties (claimant and employer) will be sent a copy of the determination.

-The claimant or the employer may file an appeal to a determination within 15 days of the mailing date to a UC Appeals Referee and a hearing will be scheduled.
-When the 15th day of the appeal period falls on a day on which the department is closed (i.e., Saturday, Sunday or holiday), the appeal period is extended to the next business day.
-If an appeal is filed after the 15-day appeal period has elapsed, the UC Referee will first rule on the timeliness of the appeal before considering any other issue.
+The claimant or the employer may file an appeal to a determination within no later than 21 calendar days after the determination date provided on the notice of determination to a UC Appeals Referee and a hearing will be scheduled.
+When the twenty-first day of the appeal period falls on a day on which the department is closed (i.e., Saturday, Sunday or holiday), the appeal period is extended to the next business day.
+If an appeal is filed after the 21-day appeal period has elapsed, the UC Referee will first rule on the timeliness of the appeal before considering any other issue.
 Parties should pay particular attention to the issues to be considered as listed on the hearing notice.

 Follow the appeal instructions on the determination.
 The appeal should be sent to the UC service center indicated on the determination.